- Who we help

 All LACASA programs are provided to survivors at no charge, and it is our team of bright volunteers who help make this possible.

-Our Volunteer Training Program is conducted twice a year, normally in March and September.
+Our Volunteer Training Program is conducted twice a year, normally in the spring and fall.
 Volunteers receive additional training in their chosen areas of service.
+Our Volunteer Training Program is directed by Community Education Director and Volunteer Coordinator, Nicole Matthews-Creech.

-We invite you to explore our volunteer opportunities.
-Find out where your talents and unique interests would make the most difference.
-Contact our Volunteer Coordinator, Nicole Matthews-Creech, about how you can help.
-Call Nicole at 517-548-1350 or email her at: firstname.lastname@example.org.
+We invite you to explore our volunteer opportunities and find out where your talents and unique interests would make the most difference.

 Special event activities